Solar System: Past

 The Solar System formed at least 4.568 billion years ago from the gravitational collapse of a region within a large molecular cloud.
 (Note: The date is based on the oldest inclusions found to date in meteorites, 4568.2±+0.2 million years, and is thought to be the date of the formation of the first solid material in the collapsing nebula.)
 This initial cloud was likely several light-years across and probably birthed several stars.
 As is typical of molecular clouds, this one consisted mostly of hydrogen, with some helium, and small amounts of heavier elements fused by previous generations of stars.

 As the pre-solar nebula collapsed, conservation of angular momentum caused it to rotate faster.
 The center, where most of the mass collected, became increasingly hotter than the surroundings.
 As the contracting nebula spun faster, it began to flatten into a protoplanetary disc with a diameter of roughly 200 AU and a hot, dense protostar at the center.
 The planets formed by accretion from this disc, in which dust and gas gravitationally attracted each other, coalescing to form ever larger bodies.
 Hundreds of protoplanets may have existed in the early Solar System, but they either merged or were destroyed or ejected, leaving the planets, dwarf planets, and leftover minor bodies.

-In the warm inner Solar System close to the Sun, within the frost line and even further within the soot line, material other than metals and silicates, due to their higher boiling points, could not persist in solid form.
+In the inner Solar System, heat from the accretion process exceeded the boiling point of hydrocarbon molecules for the first million years, leading to low carbon content for the inner planets.
+The boundary for this process has been dubbed the soot line.
+As the Solar System disk cooled, this line moved inward and now lies within Earth's orbit around the Sun.
+Material other than metals and silicates, due to their higher boiling points, could not persist in solid form.
 Here planets formed that are mainly rocky, which are Mercury, Venus, Earth, and Mars.
 Because these refractory materials only comprised a small fraction of the solar nebula, the terrestrial planets could not grow very large.